People may have pain or shortness of breath or other symptoms when enlarged lymph nodes press on organs.

 Almost all people with indolent lymphomas have stage II to IV disease.
 They do not always require treatment initially, but they are monitored for evidence of lymphoma progression, which could signal a need for therapy, sometimes years after the initial diagnosis.
 There is no evidence that early treatment extends survival in people with indolent lymphomas at more advanced stages.
 If the disease begins to progress, there are many treatment choices.

 Multiple treatment options exist, and the choice of treatment may depend on a variety of factors, including the lymphoma subtype, the extent of spread, and the person’s symptoms, and co-existing medical conditions.
-Treatment may include therapy with monoclonal antibodies (such as rituximab) alone or combined with chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more .
+Treatment may include therapy with monoclonal antibodies (such as rituximab) alone or combined with chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more .
 Most treatments are given intravenously.
 Sometimes, oral drugs are used.
 Treatment usually produces a remission.
 The average length of remission depends on the intensity of the treatment.
 Sometimes treatment may also include maintenance therapy (therapy given after the initial treatment to help prevent relapse).

 After radiation therapy, there is an increased risk of secondary cancers occurring 10 or more years after treatment in organs that were in the radiation field.
 Leukemias Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more may develop in some people many years after successful treatment for non-Hodgkin lymphoma, regardless of the treatment used.